-Nowadays, he loved summer.
-There was no need to navigate through a minefield of painful memories brought up by students, no grading to do, hardly any faculty, and best of all—no Potter.
-He could sleep until eleven or later.
-He didn't have to grace the Great Hall with his presence only to eat a few bites at most.
-He could make potions all day, until it was late at night.
-And then he could begin the process all over again the next day.
+It was the simple pleasures of summer that made it his favorite season.
+There was no need to navigate through a minefield of painful memories, no grading to do, no little pustules to watch over…and no Potter.
+He could sleep til midday if the want arrose.
+He didn't have to grace the Great Hall with his presence, only to eat a few bites at most.
+He could make potions all day, until it was late at night, and then he could begin the process all over again the next day.
 Unless the Dark Lord called.

-He could even finish that Veritaserum that had been sitting on his to-do list for a month.
-Perhaps this year he'd need it; better yet, perhaps he'd need to feed it to Potter.
+He could even finish that Veritaserum that had been sitting on his to-do list since the incident with Crouch Jr. Perhaps this year he'd need it; better yet, perhaps he'd get to feed it to Potter.

 No—it was best not to think about Potter.
 It was summer.
 Summer was supposed to be his time to relax…unless the Dark Lord called.

 The Dark Lord had become all too interested in his company since his return.

 Just as Albus had predicted after the Triwizard Shitshow, he'd been lying low, making plans and gathering troops rather than making himself known to the world.
 This meant less Death Eater raids—or really, less excuses to make as to why he'd not attended—and more speeches, more spying, more info-gathering, and, of course, more punishments.
 That was the Dark Lord's favorite part.
 He doled out the Cruciatus like a middle-aged woman at the supermarket doled out free samples.
 Without copious amounts of nerve regeneration potions, he'd probably be on the brink of peripheral neuropathy.